-Brief Biography of Ron Hall
+Brief Biography of Ron Hall and Denver Moore

 Ron Hall grew up in Fort Worth, Texas, in a lower-middle-class family and spent his summers working on his grandfather’s cotton farm.
 He attended college at Texas Christian University, where he met his soon-to-be wife, Deborah.
 Although Hall started in investment banking, he developed a lucrative career for himself as an art dealer.
 While volunteering at the Union Gospel Mission, a homeless shelter in Fort Worth, Ron met a homeless man named Denver Moore, and the two men formed an unlikely friendship.
 Denver Moore was born in rural Louisiana, where he spent the first 30 years of his life.
 He began sharecropping on a cotton plantation—where he was held in debt-bondage and never paid a wage—at a young age, and thus never received an education or learned how to read, write, or do arithmetic.
 After spending several years living on the streets in Texas, followed by ten dark years in Angola prison in Louisiana, Moore returned to Fort Worth, where he formed a lasting friendship with Ron and Deborah Hall.
 After Deborah fell ill with cancer and died some years later, Hall invited Moore to live and work with him, which Moore did until his death in 2012.
 Together, they co-authored several books, assisted in the homeless shelter’s development, went on speaking tours, and continued to sell art.
 Hall also helped develop the screenplay for the film adaptation of Same Kind of Different as Me.
 Hall has two children and remarried in 2011.
 Moore is survived by two sons and two daughters.
 Both Moore and Hall had help in writing their novel from Lynn Vincent.
 After serving in the US Navy during Operations Desert Shield and Desert Storm, Vincent worked as journalist, spending eleven years at Christian news publication World Magazine, where she was a senior writer and features editor, and to which she still contributes.
 She has more than 1,000 articles to her name.
 After her time with World, Vincent authored and co-authored a number of New York Times nonfiction best sellers, including Same Kind of Different as Me, Indianapolis, and Sarah Palin’s memoir, Going Rogue.
 Vincent continues to write, speak, and work as a writing instructor.
 She has two sons and lives with her husband in San Diego, California.